 Although these data challenges have been extensively investigated for centralized distributed learning (e.g., FL~\cite{McMahanMRHA-AISTATS17,TangYLZL-ICML19,WangKNL-INFOCOM20,ZhaoWHQDP-TWC24,LuPDSZ-IOTJ24}), there are only quite few studies for the decentralized counterpart.
-Recently, \cite{ VogelsHKKLSJ-NIPS21,VosFGKPS-NIPS23} propose to alleviate the impact of non-IID data through improving communication topology towards uniform data sampling. \cite{LinKSJ-ICML21} proposes a quasi-global momentum buffer to effectively learn from heterogeneous data distribution. \cite{PuA-MP21,ZhangFLYLZ-MobiHoc22,TakezawaBNSY-TMLR23,AketiHR-NIPS24} use gradient or momentum tracking mechanisms to address the problem of data heterogeneity. \cite{EsfandiariTJBHHS-ICML21, AketiKR-TMLR23} adopt cross-gradients to mitigate the data heterogeneity, each agent utilizes its neighbors' datasets to update its local model.
-Nevertheless, they cannot maintain effectiveness (e.g., in terms of convergence rate and prediction accuracy), as they cannot elaborately evaluate the influence of each agent, especially in face of a variety of data challenge.
+Recently, \cite{ VogelsHKKLSJ-NIPS21,VosFGKPS-NIPS23} propose to alleviate the impact of non-IID data through improving communication topology towards uniform data sampling. \cite{LinKSJ-ICML21} proposes a quasi-global momentum buffer to effectively learn from heterogeneous data distribution. \cite{PuA-MP21,ZhangFLYLZ-MobiHoc22,TakezawaBNSY-TMLR23,AketiHR-NIPS24} use gradient or momentum tracking mechanisms to address the problem of data heterogeneity. \cite{EsfandiariTJBHHS-ICML21, AketiKR-TMLR23} adopt cross-gradients to mitigate data heterogeneity, by enabling each agent to leverage its neighbors’ data to update its local model.
+Nevertheless, they cannot maintain effectiveness (e.g., in terms of convergence rate and prediction accuracy), as they cannot elaborately evaluate the influence of each agent, especially in face of a variety of data challenges.